dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 There are two approaches to building an IP fabric for a scale-out infrastructure.
 However, all of them, to date, have assumed that the edge router in the infrastructure is the top of rack (TOR) switch.
-In the {{site.prodname}} model, that function is pushed to the compute server itself.
+In the {{site.tseeprodname}} model, that function is pushed to the compute server itself.

 Furthermore, in most current virtualized environments, the actual endpoint is not addressed by the fabric.
 If it is a VM, it is usually